 One embodiment of the present invention may also comprise an audio data storage and retrieval feature.
-In other words, the audio data input by one user at one user station need not necessarily be played immediately to another connected user, but could be recorded in memory of the computer or on other mass storage media such as a disk storage and retrieval system.
+In other words, the audio data input by one user at one user station need not necessarily be played immediately The network reception task is illustrated in FIG. 13 15 to another connected user, but could be recorded in memory of the computer or on other mass storage media such as a disk storage and retrieval system.
 This would allow for later retrieval of the audio data by the same user or another user.
 This feature has uses such as voice mail, dictation, and many others.